-It extends and integrates learning through simulation laboratories and supervised clinical practice.
+This unit extends and integrates learning through simulation laboratories and supervised clinical practice.
 The focus is on collaborative midwifery care for women experiencing complications and emergencies.
 You will continue to participate in and learn from the continuity of care experiences (CCE).
 This unit will help you develop the knowledge and skills regarding complexities in the care of childbearing women.
+The aim of this third clinical midwifery practice unit is to support you in the application of a clinical decision-making framework to assess, plan, provide and evaluate woman-centred, evidence-based midwifery care of women with complex care needs.